 Where errors are identified in Credit Cover or a Party’s Credit Default status, this procedure, in association with the specific rules contained in Section M of the Code, will apply.

-This BSC Procedure does not cover the Change of Supplier or Registration process or any other disputes resolved under the Master Registration Agreement (MRA) which do not impact on Settlement Data.

 Subject to any arbitration proceedings, all Trading Disputes shall be raised and dealt with in accordance with Section W of the Code and this BSC Procedure.
 No Party may refer a Trading Dispute to arbitration unless the Trading Dispute has been raised, dealt with and decided in accordance with provisions of Section W of the Code and this BSC Procedure.

-1.2 Main Users of Procedure and their Responsibilities
+[RCC]1.2 Main Users of Procedure and their Responsibilities

 This BSCP should be used by: